 Prawn, King (whiteleg), prawns

-Intensive prawn/shrimp farming is associated with a number of negative environmental impacts which are of concern, these include: The reliance on an unsustainable feed source; the risk of salinisation of freshwater bodies; discharge of organic matter and nutrients leading to environmental changes; the use of chemicals and therapeutics in production and the potential of disease transfer between farmed and wild prawns.
+In general intensive prawn/shrimp farming is associated with a number of negative environmental impacts which are of concern, these include: Impacts on ecologically sensitive habitats; the risk of salinisation of freshwater bodies; discharge of organic matter and nutrients leading to environmental changes; the use of chemicals and therapeutics in production and the potential of disease transfer between farmed and wild prawns.
 Marine prawns are carnivorous requiring high protein inclusion on their diet, this is one of the most critical concerns regarding prawn farming as the supply of fishmeal and fish-oil being used is, in general not traceable to species level and is not certified sustainable particularly in SE Asia.
 However, there is a significant amount of International work being undertaken at present to address and improve feed production and sourcing.
-There are also concerns regarding the current regulatory framework and level of enforcement for aquaculture production in some countries.
+There are also concerns regarding the current regulatory framework and level of enforcement for aquaculture production in South East Asia.
 The rating provided applies at a country/regional level, and excludes GAA BAP 1* certified prawns as this 1* only applies to the processing plant.
 MCS recognises there is a diversity of practices and producers of warmwater prawn, some of which may be working to improve their practices.
 In these exceptional cases MCS would encourage support of these producers provided, and only if, a commitment to improvement which ultimately leads to achieving a recognised production standard can be verified.

 Criterion Score: -1